M.S. in Communication Sciences and Disorders Frequently Asked Questions

 What is the minimum GPA that I need to be considered for admission to the program?
 May I retake courses to obtain a better grade?

-Applicants should aim for a minimum GPA of 3.0.
+Applications with GPAs of 3.0 and higher will be reviewed.
 Applicants are welcome to retake classes to obtain a better grade if they would like to do so.

 Are observation hours required?